nus-cs2103/website-base/admin/appendixA-principles.md

 **We learn together, NOT compete against each other.**

 You are not in a competition.
-Our grading is not forced on a bell curve.
+Our ==grading is not forced on a bell curve==.

 Learn from each other.
 That is why we open-source your submissions.